 What is Testosterone

 Testosterone, a steroid hormone derived from cholesterol, is the principal male hormone.
-Testosterone is responsible for maintaining muscle mass, strength, fat distribution, bone mass, and libido.
-Low Testosterone has also been associated with changes in attitude, mood, loss of energy and earlier deaths.
+Testosterone is responsible for maintaining muscle mass, strength, fat distribution and bone mass.
+Low Testosterone has also been associated with changes in attitude, mood, loss of energy and earlier death

 Why is it important